amit9838/complaints-manager/README.md

 - **Store Section** - Completly different space for management of components used in repairing (Accessible to Admin Only).
 - Product and sales analysis from **Store Dashboard**.
 - Complaints statstics from **Complaints Dashboard**.
-- Personalized dashboards for engineers and employees .
+- Personalized dashboards for engineers and employees.
 - Attach components to a complaint available in store (Keeps in sync in realtime).
 - Close complaints on successfull varification of customer with OTP/Email.